 The FCC, or Federal Communications Commission, is responsible for regulating electronic and electrical products in the U.S. market.
 FCC certification is a safety approval required for electronic devices sold in the U.S. Wireless devices must operate within specific radio frequencies approved by the FCC to be considered compliant and allowed for sale in the U.S. market.

 Electronic products entering the U.S. market typically require FCC certification.
-Products with Bluetooth, infrared, or wireless WiFi capabilities must undergo FCC certification, especially if they display the FCC logo.
+Products with Bluetooth, infrared, or wireless WiFi capabilities must undergo FCC certification, especially if they display the fcc logo.
 Examples include:

 1. Audio and video products: Bluetooth speakers, Bluetooth headphones, Bluetooth cameras, wireless transmission video stabilizers, cameras, and camcorders.